forgotten-pillar/fp-notes/content/doctrine/the-father/god-of-revelation.md

 > [!bible] [Revelation 1:1 - KJV](https://www.biblegateway.com/passage/?search=Revelation+1:1&version=kjv)
 > 1. The Revelation of **Jesus Christ**, which **God gave unto him**, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John:

-The very first verse of the Revelation, identifies God as the Father
+The very first verse of the Revelation, identifies God as the Father.
+This is consistent with [[principle-of-gods-revelation|the principle of God's revelation]].

 ****
 > [!bible] [Revelation 1:4-6 - KJV](https://www.biblegateway.com/passage/?search=Revelation+1:4-6&version=kjv)